 And don't look at the cost on a per log basis; one manufactured log will give you more heat than an equally sized chunk of split firewood.
 Purchased in quantity, compressed logs can be noticeably more affordable by the BTU than firewood, so consider splitting on a load with a neighbour to help bring the price down.

 One thing compressed logs are not noted for, is leaving a good coal bed.
 So if you find yourself starting more fires than you'd like, you could try mixing it with conventional firewood.

 At a certain point, fire logs will be burning very hot but they will be very fragile compared to solid wood.
 Dropping a new log on top can sometimes make them disintegrate into little more than an ash pile, so be careful how and when you load more on top.

-Next take a look at the How to Choose a Fireplace or Stove Page here, from the EcoHome Green Building Guides - or look at the Wood Combustion, what you need to know for burning wood cleanly in an environmentally friendly way page here
+Next take a look at the How to Choose the best Wood Burning Fireplace inserts or Stove Guide here, from the EcoHome Green Building Guides - or look at the Wood Combustion, what you need to know for burning wood cleanly in an environmentally friendly way Guide here

 Build Better, Renovate Better, Live Better - with EcoHome.net, North America's favorite Sustainable & Green Building website...